DeepRegNet/DeepReg/docs/source/docs/configuration.md

 of the loss, pass "regularization" into the config file as a field.

 - `weight`: float type, weight of the regularization loss.
-- `energy_type`: string type, the type of deformation energy to compute.
-Options include "bending", "gradient-l1", and "gradient-l2"
+- `name`: string type, the type of deformation energy to compute.
+Options include "bending", "gradient"

+If the `gradient` loss is used, another optional argument can be passed at the same indent level: - `l1`: bool, optional, default is false.
+Indicates whether to calculate the L1 (true) or L2 (false) loss by modifying the bool argument.

 EG.